Skip to main content

 Building a Better Future for Children

-In the 1980s, Mimi O'Hagan decided that her late sister's four sons and daughter and 16 grandchildren didn't need another teddy bear gift-wrapped for Christmas.
-Read More
+In the 1980s, Mimi decided that her late sister's four sons, daughter and 16 grandchildren didn't need more teddy bears for Christmas.

 Susan Rowe poses for a photograph.
 Susan Rowe's introduction to Save the Children was serendipitous.
 Her mother had been a Peace Corps volunteer in Thailand and served alongside a woman who later went on to work for Save the Children.
 Photo credit: Save the Children 2019.